 We will go over just a couple but you find out what happens to your body during exercise

 You’ll get an increase in body temperature and a rise in cortisol.

 Cortisol is commonly known as the “stress hormone” but it gets a bad rap.
 It’s really just a shuttle for energy production, to fight or flee.
 It’s a physiological response that we need.

-So, depending on intensity of exercise, we give ourselves a cortisol spike which may keep us awake for hours.
-We also see exercising beneficial for following our natural sleep and wake cycle, where cortisol starts to spike in the morning and should be lower in the evening.
+So, depending on the intensity of exercise, we give ourselves a cortisol spike which may keep us awake for hours.
+We also see exercising as beneficial for following our natural sleep and wake cycle, where cortisol starts to spike in the morning and should be lower in the evening.